anselmwang/obsidian-vim-multibyte-char-search/README.md

 exmap enrich_vim_search_pattern obcommand obsidian-vim-multibyte-char-search:enrich-current-vim-search-pattern
 nmap <Space>n :enrich_vim_search_pattern
 ```
+# Usage

-Then the experience is like below
+The experience is as below
 - Type "/yl" or "?yl"
 - Press `<space> n n`
     - The first part of the key sequence is `<space> n`.
 According to our above configuration in `.obsidian.vimrc` , this key sequence will trigger command "Enrich Current VIM Search Pattern".
 The command retrieves current search pattern "yl", and tries to rewrite it according to all chinese phrases in current editor whose input method encoding starts from "yl".
 In this example, there are 2 chinese phrases "用来" and "原来", so the search pattern is rewritten to regular expression `用来|原来`.